18 Text Templates You Should Send During the Hiring Process

 But what if you could reach applicants immediately to schedule interviews?

 Since response and open rates are so high for texting, you can schedule interviews, whether you've got one person or dozens to interview.
-And on most phones, applicants can just click the date and time you agree on to save it to their Calendars.
+And on most phones, applicants can just click the date and time they agree on to save it to their Calendars.

 “Hi Jan, we would like to schedule a phone interview with you.
 Does March 13, 2019, at 2:30 PM work for you?